You searched: 3-5 in Subject

 TitleShirts and Pants with Stephanie and Dana, Clip 2 of 2: Extending the problem with additional pairs of jeans

 DescriptionIn this clip, researcher Amy Martino asks Dana and Stephanie to work on an extension to the shirts and pants problem: How many outfits can Stephen make if he has an additional pair of black jeans?...

 DescriptionIn this edited clip, Stephanie answers questions from Researcher Amy Martino about her problem solving on the three-tall selecting from two colors towers problem.
 Stephanie explains how she used her...

-TitleBuilding Towers, Selecting from Two Colors for Guess My Tower, Clip 1 of 5: The Meaning of "At Least"
+TitleBuilding Towers, Selecting from two colors for Guess My Tower, Clip 2 of 5: Does the Number Double?

-DescriptionIn the first of five clips, Milin and Michelle I, two fifth grade students are attempting to find all possible towers three cubes tall when selecting from two colors as the sample space for Question 1...
+DescriptionIn the 2nd of 5 clips, Stephanie and Matt, two fifth grade students are attempting to find all possible towers four cubes tall when selecting from two colors as the sample space for Question 2 of the...